 - A list of all the grade items and categories will appear.
 Click the checkboxes next to each category/grade item to select those you wish to delete.

 - At the bottom of the list, click Delete.

-Note: If your grade items are associated with other tools in the course such as quizzes, dropboxes, and discussions, you will see an icon next to them in Manage Grades.
+Note: If your grade items are associated with other tools in the course such as quizzes, dropboxes, and discussions, you will see an icon to the right of the grade item name in Manage Grades.
 Before deleting these grade items, you will need to first unlink those tools from the grade items.
 Open each quiz, dropbox, and discussion topic to do that.
 Find the grade item dropdown menu and choose None from the list (on the Properties tab for dropboxes and on the Assessment tab for quizzes and discussion topics).
 Press SAVE to retain your changes.